DavidLeeR/secp256k1_lib_test/README.md

 # secp256k1_lib_test
 testing using the bitcoin/ethereum secp256k1 generating/signing library

-## This branch is attempting to use the secp256k1_ecdsa_sign() function as exmplemplified in https://github.com/ethereum/aleth/blob/master/libdevcrypto/Common.cpp at line 235
+## This branch is attempting to use the secp256k1_ecdsa_sign() function as exemplified in https://github.com/ethereum/aleth/blob/master/libdevcrypto/Common.cpp at line 235
 ### *Note: the exemplified function is not the exact same as secp256k1_ecdsa_sign(), and this may lead to problems.
 I am yet unable to find the header file for the exemplified function (secp256k1_ecdsa_sign_recoverable())